Albert of Saxony

 4. Impact and Influence

-Albert of Saxony’s teachings on logic and metaphysics were extremely influential.
-Although Buridan remained the predominant figure in logic, Albert’s Perutilis logica was destined to serve as a popular text because of its systematic nature and also because it takes up and develops essential aspects of the Ockhamist position.
+Albert of Saxony is not a compiler.
+Even if he shares many ideas with the contemporary masters of arts, he is often original.
+His teachings on logic and metaphysics were extremely influential.
+Although Buridan remained the predominant figure in logic, Albert’s Logica was destined to serve as a popular text because of its systematic nature and also because it takes up and develops essential aspects of the Ockhamist position.
 But it was his commentary on Aristotle’s Physics that was especially widely read.
-Many manuscripts of it can be found in France and Italy, in Erfurt and Prague.
+Many manuscripts of it can be found in France and Italy, but also in Erfurt, Vienna and Prague.
 Thanks to Albert of Saxony, many new ideas raised in Parisian physics and cosmology in the later Middle Ages became widespread in Central Europe.
 Albert’s Physics, much more than Oresme’s and even Buridan’s, basically guaranteed the transmission of the Parisian tradition also in Italy, where it was authoritative along with the works of Heytesbury and John Dumbleton.
 His commentary on Aristotle’s De caelo was also influential, eclipsing Buridan’s commentary on this text.
 Blasius of Parma read it in Bologna between 1379 and 1382.
 A little later, it enjoyed a wide audience at Vienna.
 His Treatise on Proportions was often quoted in Italy where, in addition to the texts of Bradwardine and Oresme, it influenced the application of the theory of proportions to motion.

-Albert played an essential role in the diffusion throughout Italy and central Europe of Parisian ideas which bore the mark of Buridan’s teachings, but which were also clearly shaped by Albert’s own grasp of English innovations.
-At the same time, Albert was not merely a compiler of the work of others.
+Albert played an essential role in the diffusion throughout Italy and central Europe of new ideas discussed in the Mid-Fourteenth century by Parisian masters, but which were also clearly shaped by Albert’s own grasp of English innovations.
 He manifests an undeniable originality on many topics in logic and physics.

 - Tractatus de quadratura circuli, ed.
 H. Sutor, “Der Tractatus de quadratura circuli des Albertus de Saxonia,” Zeitschrift für Mathematik und Philosophie, XXXII (1887): 41–56.